We’re true Victorians now.

 Our city has a bit of everything – culture, history, bicycle paths, beaches, boats, tons of restaurants, gardens and more.

-Share your suggestions for things to do in Victoria, British Columbia, in the Comments below.
+Share any thoughts and your suggestions for things to do in Victoria, British Columbia, in the Comments below.

 Experience more of British Columbia!